 Need some inspiration for your next family trip?
 Whether you’re looking for something near or far, unique and off-the-beaten-path or a budget-friendly adventure, you’re sure to find something on this list that will spark your interest.
 From the sand and the sun to castles and exotic wildlife, pick your favorite and start packing.

 If the tropics are what you’ve had in mind but not everyone in the family has a passport, consider the Florida Keys.
 This chain of islands that can be reached from the mainland via the Overseas Highway, one of the most beautiful drives in the world, is about as close as you can get to the Caribbean without actually being there.
 By basing your stay in one of the Keys farther north like Key Largo, you’ll find quite a few affordable family-friendly resorts and hotels for enjoying palm-lined beaches and swimming or snorkeling in crystal-clear aquamarine-hued waters.
 John Pennekamp Coral Reef State Park hosts the country’s only living coral reef along with abundant marine life, including sea turtles, colorful fish and dolphins.
-Further south, Pigeon Key, a small island with eight buildings on the National Register of Historic Places, makes a for a fun day trip accessed by ferry and is a great spot to snorkel too.

 The three-mile-long boardwalk at the southern tip of Ocean City in Maryland makes a great spot to focus any family vacation with a long list of things to do nearby.
 Dating back to 1902, its Herschel-Spellman carousel has been spinning for nearly 120 years now.
 You’ll find other rides along with games, shops, eateries and a wide range of attractions to enjoy too.
 Explore the Life-Saving Station Museum, take advantage of outdoor movies, Beach Olympics and free concerts on Wednesday evenings in July and August.